 The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for public indebtedness and claims and disbursements because they were tested in conjunction with the audit of the financial statements of the Minneapolis Public Housing Authority.
-We also did not test for compliance with the provisions for contracting and bidding, as there were no new contracts in 2012.
+Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the HPSSC's financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for contracting and bidding as there were no new contracts in 2013.